 Mt.
 Fløyen

-Though flooded with tourists, the view from the top of Mt.
-Fløyen is worth the crowds.
-In an effort to be on foot as much as possible, we put the kids in the backpack carriers and did the hike up Mt.
+As one of Bergen’s top attractions, it gets busy, but the views from Mt.
+Fløien are worth it.
+Most visitors take the Fløibanen Funicular up, but in an effort to be on foot as much as possible, we put the kids in the backpack carriers and did the hike up Mt.
 Fløyen.

-We began the hike at the ground terminal for the Fløibanen Funicular.
-The bottom section was primarily through residential streets up the odd set of stairs or on paved roads.
+We began our family hike at the Fløibanen Funicular terminal.
+The bottom section of the hike was primarily through residential streets up the odd set of stairs or on paved roads.
 Soon enough the trail transitioned to forest with gravel paths.

 The forest was dense and very lush with many waterfalls along the way.
-The hike was reasonably well marked.
-It took us just over an hour to make it to the top.
+The hiking trail was well-marked and it took us just over an hour to make it to the top.

-This area was a lot of fun, but we cut it short as the ground was so muddy from all the recent rain.
-There is another playground by the upper terminal, with plenty of equipment for older kids and some things for smaller kids too.
+The Troll Forest was a lot of fun for the kids, but we cut it short as the ground was so muddy from all the recent rain.
+There is a playground by the upper terminal, with plenty of equipment for older kids and some things for smaller kids too.

 Tip: If you have older kids plan extra time for the top for the zip line park and obstacle course!

 The trail starts off rather easy with a slight uphill, but it isn’t long until the path turns into steep stone stairs.
 The stairs continue virtually unbroken until you get to the top.
-Accounts vary, but the estimated step count is 722 and the elevation gain is ~985 feet (300m).
+Accounts vary, but the estimated number of steps is 722 and the elevation gain is ~985 feet (300 m).

 Despite the grueling nature of the hike, it was a very beautiful hike.
 The forest it went through was so lush with massive old growth trees and waterfalls all along the path.